Gnocchi, Famed Italian Potato Dumplings

 Can you overcook gnocchi?

 Yes, gnocchi can be overcooked, resulting in less-than-desirable results.
 Overcooked gnocchi tends to be water-logged and squishy rather than light and tender.
-Follow the package instructions for store-bought gnocchi, and only boil fresh gnocchi until it floats for the best texture.
+Follow the package instructions for store-bought gnocchi and only boil fresh gnocchi until it floats for the best texture.

 Is gnocchi vegetarian?